Evocalize/slate/source/includes/_jwt_token.md

 To create a valid JWT you will need to sign it with your evocalize `jwt_secret`.
 We will provide this value to you.

-## Domains, Variables, etc.
+## Variables you provide to Evocalize

-### Variables you provide to Evocalize
+### Login URLs

-You will need you provide us with Login URL's to send a user if they arrive at the site unauthenticated or their JWT token expires.
+You will need to provide us with Login URLs to send a user to if they arrive at the site unauthenticated or their login expires.
 Typically, we recommend having both a staging and a production endpoint when integrating.

-### SSO Endpoints for Evocalize Web App
+## SSO Endpoints for Evocalize Web App

 This is where you will redirect your users after generating a JWT for them on your SSO page.
 See below for information you need to pass to this endpoint.